WebAssembly/spec/document/syntax/values.rst

    \end{array}

 The latter class defines *uninterpreted* integers, whose signedness interpretation can vary depending on context.
-A 2's complement conversion is assumed for values that are out-of-range for a chosen interpretation.
+In those contexts, a conversion based on 2's complement will be applied for values that are out-of-range for a chosen interpretation.
 That is, semantically, when interpreted as unsigned, negative values :math:`-n` convert to :math:`2^N-n`, and when interpreted as signed, positive values :math:`n \geq 2^{N-1}` convert to :math:`n-2^N`.

+.. todo:: once there, link to definition of conversion

 Conventions